CreepyTeabag/The-Ultimate-React-Course-2023/notes.md

 -------- 29.32 --------
 For all the bugs that can happen during rendering, we can use react-error-boundary package.
 This package will allow us to show a meaningful message to the user instead of blank screen.
 And provide the user with a function that can reset the site (or go back, for example).

--------- 32.415--------
+## 32 - Overview of Next.js With the App Router

+### 003 An Overview of Server-Side Rendering (SSR)

-Client-side rendering (CSR)
+Client-side rendering (CSR) VS Server-side rendering (SSR)

+---

+CSR:

-= HTML is rendered on the client (the user's computer) using JavaScript
+- HTML is rendered on the client (the user's computer) using JavaScript
+- SPAs: Perfect for building highly interactive web apps
+- Apps that don't need SEO:
+  - Apps that are used "internally" as tools inside companies
+  - Apps that are entirely hidden behind a login

+Cons:

 - Slower initial page loads:
   - Bigger JavaScript bundle needs to be downloaded before app starts running
-  - Data is fetched after components mount
+  - Data is fetched after components mount (this creates request waterfall)
-+ Highly interactive: All the code and content has already been loaded (except data)
 - SEO can be problematic
-+ SPAs: Perfect for building highly interactive web apps = Apps that don't need SEO:
-  = Apps that are used "internally" as tools inside companies = Apps that are entirely hidden behind a login

-Server-side rendering (SSR)
+Pros:

+- Highly interactive: All the code and content has already been loaded (except data)

+---

+SSR:

-= HTML is rendered on the server (the developer's computer)
+- HTML is rendered on the server (the developer's computer)
-+ Faster initial page loads:
-  + Less JavaScript needs to be downloaded and executed
-  + Data is fetched before HTML is rendered
+- Content-driven websites or apps where SEO is essential: E-commerce, blogs, news, marketing websites, etc.

+Cons:

 - Less interactive: Pages might be downloaded on demand and require full page reloads

+Pros:

+- Faster initial page loads:
+  - Less JavaScript needs to be downloaded and executed
+  - Data is fetched before HTML is rendered
-+ SEO-friendly: Content is easier for search engines to index
+- SEO-friendly: content is easier for search engines to index
-+ Content-driven websites or apps where SEO is essential: E-commerce, blogs, news, marketing websites, etc.

 Two types of SSR:

 1. Static: HTML generated at build time (often called Static Site Generation, or SSG).
 (Static files exist on the server and do not change)
-2. Dynamic: HTML generated each time server receives new request (some call only this SSR)
+2. Dynamic: HTML generated each time server receives new request (some call only this SSR).
+Basically it'll generate new pages for each user, which is great when the underlying data changes often.

 Largest content paint (LCP) - the point at which the website shows all the relevant content to the user.
 First content paint (FCP) - the moment at which at least something has been painted onto the screen.

 In SSR it's the server who initiates the data fetching, before the page or app is even rendered.
 The rendering itself happens on the server, too.

+### 005 The Missing Piece Hydration

+**Hydration** adds back the interactivity and event handlers that were lost when HTML was server-side rendered.
+With hydration React builds the component tree on the client and compares it with the actual SSRd DOM: They must be the same so React can adopt it.
+React does not recreate the DOM tree - it just continues and finishes the process of server-side rendering.
+If the DOM tree is not what Next.js thinks it should be - then a hydration error happens.
+Common hydration error causes: incorrect HTML element nesting, different data used for rendering, using browser-APIs, side effects, etc.

+### 006